meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 ## Sorting

-By default, MeiliSearch orders results according to their relevancy.
+By default, Meilisearch orders results according to their relevancy.
 You can alter this sorting behavior as part of the search request, allowing users to decide which type of results they want to see first.

 You can use any of the document fields as long as they contain numbers, strings, arrays of numbers, or arrays of strings by adding them to `sortableAttributes`.
 Let's sort the meteors in the previous example based on mass.